baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 ---
 # Response capture

+The quiz question responses are captured in a results xml file found in the Users/*Username*/ folder.
+If any annotations were created
+(contours and/or markup measurement lines) these are found in subfolders, one for each Page.

 ## Location

 When the user first logs in to the Image Quizzer, a results XML file is created with the same